v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ### Users who are typically unaffected

-Users who have flashed their device, or unboxed their device, and started using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1).
+Users who flash their device, or unbox their device, and start using it since [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1).

 ### Workaround for Insider update issue